 (You can also do this the other way around, but in that case, skip the bar.)

-Our main problem was we didn’t leave until mid afternoon and the lifts close at 5.
-So after the 30-minute Whistler Village Gondola ride we hop-footed it over to the (scary) Peak Express open-air chairlift to get up to the Summit of Whistler.
+Our main problem was we didn’t leave until mid afternoon and the lifts of the Peak 2 Peak close at 5.
+So after the first 30-minute Whistler Village Gondola ride up to 6,000 feet we couldn’t linger but had to hop-foot it over to the (scary) Peak Express, an open-air chairlift that takes you right up to the Summit of Whistler.

 The big thing to do on Whistler Summit is marvel at the fact you’re up 2,182 metres (7,160 feet) high in the mountains.
 The other thing to do is take a photo with the giant Inukshuk.